redpelicans/transac-redline/README.md

 Ruby, python, perl clients are not yet available, node's one is the NPM package called [transac](https://github.com/redpelicans/transac.git).

-The node version is quite new, but the a previous version in ruby was in use for many years in very constraints production environments.
+The node version is used in production, and a previous version in ruby was in use for many years in very constraints production environments.

 If you have to monitor results of many processes / batches (made in different languages) and you want to identify quickly their states, and in case of failure see why they failed, this tool is for you.